The Post Master’s Certificate Program in Early Education Research, Policy, and Practice

 This post-master’s certificate program offers a 12 credit advanced graduate course of study focused on research, policy, leadership, and data-driven practice in early education and care.
 The program offers an advanced leadership pathway for experienced educators in the early education and care field.

 Courses are offered on Saturdays and in blended format, with approximately half of the classes taking place online.
-The program is offered over one academic year in a cohort format.
-Upon completion of the program, graduates receive a post master’s certificate from the University of Massachusetts Boston.
+Students will take one course a semester, fall and spring, to complete the program in two academic years.
+Upon completion of the program, graduates receive a post master’s certificate from the University of Massachusetts Boston

 Initially developed through a grant from the Massachusetts Department of Early Education and Care and its Race to the Top Early Learning Challenge Grant award, this program is establishing articulation and transfer agreements with other Massachusetts institutions of Higher Education to ensure that the 12 credits are fully transferable into partnering doctoral and advanced graduate programs across the state.

 In 2012-2014, the program is free for successful applicants selected through a highly competitive admissions process.
 This program is open to early childhood educators who work with young children in settings such as: family child care, center based care including nursery schools and Head Start, early intervention programs, out of school programs and public school preschools.

 Interested applicants are invited to contact the program staff to determine if they are eligible for funding under the Race to the Top priorities or see additional information. http://postmastersechd.wikispaces.com.

 Course of Study

 Students in this program take the following four 3-credit courses: